sarahnguyenS2/WeCamp-Project/README.md

 - The level of comment will be divided by their id.

 ## Drawbacks and bugs in the website
-1. In the list of products, it has the `quantity` properly in it.
+1. In the list of products, it has the `quantity` property.
 And it may have some products with a quantity is 0, but when you click the `Add to cart` button, it still is added to the cart.
 2. If you increase the quantity of product in the `details.html` page, and click `Add to cart` it just adds one product to the cart.
-3. The nested comment when you always reply the comment before it, make a pyramid of comment like this:
+3. The nested comment when you always reply to the comment before it, make a pyramid of comment like this:
 ![image](https://user-images.githubusercontent.com/91973283/230778187-6d40ae13-1591-4535-81eb-e0950c69de9c.png)
 4. The performance of the `product.html` page and `details.html` is quite low (maybe a few seconds) because of the API.
+5. The first time you go to the `product.html` and click `Add to cart` button, the quantity in the cart icon will not change.
+But when you refresh and click it, it will increase when you click.
+6. Our website has **no responsiveness**.